Krishx30/100-days-of-code/README.md

 - **Day 18**
   - Q35: Program to print all factors of a given number.
   - Q36: Program to find the HCF (GCD) of two numbers.
+- **Day 19**
+  - Q37: Program to find the LCM of two numbers.
+  - Q38: Program to find the sum of digits of a number.